pipmh/AAWrite/README.md

 # AAWrite
+> [!WARNING]
-the new programming language. !
-STILL UNDER DEVELOPMENT !
+> Warning!
+This proect is under development. the new programming language.
+It is designed to be easy to read, while keeping it efficient!